TroyLaPolice/Gene-Duplication-Origin-in-a-Non-Model-Organism/METHODS.md

        #Sort Reduced File
        sort -k 3,3  nanoDepthgreaterthan8.tsv > nanoDepthgreaterthan8SORTED.tsv

-### Filter Nanopore data to see if it reduces the crazy over represnetation
+### Filter Nanopore data to see if it reduces the crazy over representation

 Run samtools view command to filter